 However, human emotions can also be disabling.
 Some emotions are more than temporary.
 Sometimes, we enter states that are lasting and severe.
 Depression is one of those states.
 For many people across the United States, depression can be absolutely debilitating.
 Depression afflicts many people for a number of reasons.

 Although many people may feel depressed, disabling depression is different.
 In fact, being sad is not the same as being depressed.
 In order to be diagnosed with depression, a person must demonstrate an actual mental disorder.
 Symptoms of depression will persist for longer than only several days.

 Due to these feelings, many depressed persons live unhealthily.
-These unhealthy lifestyles intensify the disabling condition(s) of depression.
+These unhealthy lifestyles exacerbate the disabling condition(s) of depression.

 Fortunately, depressed individuals can get help.
 The Social Security Administration (SSA) is a governmental agency that offers a variety of benefits for people who are disabled.
 All across the country, numerous people may qualify for SSA disability benefits.

 Again, being sad is different from being depressed.
 There are multiple forms of depression as well.
 Although many people report feeling depression, many forms of depression do not last more than several days.
 Generally, so-called depression is not debilitating or disabling.